Burly0/THM-Olympus-CTF/README.md

 ![image](https://user-images.githubusercontent.com/90036439/223985036-95de1514-234a-4bfb-8717-edfccd387bd5.png)

 Let's put together what we know.
 The IT guy made sure that the files that are sent to the server via chat have a random name.
 We also know that all messages are stored in the database including the files that we send.
 We can make a php file containing a reverse shell or one that executes commands on the server.
-Upload it to the via the chat.
+Upload it via the chat.
 Dump the database, get the name of our file and exploit it !

 First, make the file containing the php exploit and send it via the chat.
 ```bash